PitBit/shm-et340_SmaEnergyMeterV1/README.md

+# Thank you mitchese.
+You made all this possible!
+The following code is running in a System with 2 SMA Tripower, 1 SMA Storage Boy 3.6 and a SMA Home Manager 2.0.
+In this system I added a Victron Multi Plus 2 GX and lifepo4 batteries.
+ESS is installed and grid feed in is disabled.
+This is Storage Boys job.
+The Multiplus has to run my server 24/7 and use only the large lifepo batteries.
+They will be recharged if there is overproduction or the SoC reachs 0%.

 # Victron Faker
 This small program emulates the ET340 Energy Meter in a Victron ESS System.
 It reads values from an existing SMA Home Manager 2.0, and publishes the result on dbus as